 Then came all the wireless wonders, self-driving cars, holograms and finally androids.
 The stage was set for the final ascent of womankind…

 We’ve heard of Cleopatra and Helen of Troy, but the children of tomorrow will know Emperia Bloom, or someone a lot like her.
 She represents the culmination of the “feminine shift” in world consciousness, fierce at first to match the aggressive level of masculine energies.
 She performs wonders through devices and androids that blend glamour with artificial intelligence and – when needed – lethal force.

-Caught between the two powerful women is Phoenix Flynn, representing the average downcast man, shamed for his gender’s history of oppression, while at the same time treated as an object of desire by women.
+Caught in the middle of the paradigm shift is Phoenix Flynn, representing the average downcast man, shamed for his gender’s history of oppression, while at the same time treated as an object of desire by women.
 The tables have turned…